Gaussian Invariant Markov Chain Monte Carlo: Experiments

 \subsection{Variance reduction results}

 Here, we study the effect of incorporating the control variates in GI-MALA.
-We compare the variance of the standard ergodic mean estimator $\mu_{n}(F)$ in \eqref{eq:std_estimator} with the variance of the modified estimator $\mu_{n,G}(F)$ given by \eqref{eq:estimator_gi_mala_x} for $F(x) = x$ when samples for the calculation of both $\mu_{n}(F)$ and $\mu_{n,G}(F)$ are obtained from GI-MALA.
+Using the same samples obtained by GI-MALA, we compare the variance of the standard ergodic mean estimator $\mu_{n}(F)$ in \eqref{eq:std_estimator} with the variance of the modified estimator $\mu_{n,G}(F)$ given by \eqref{eq:estimator_gi_mala_x} for $F(x) = x$.
 To compute the variance we repeat the MCMC experiments and the computation of the estimators 100 times under different random seeds.
-More precisely, to estimate the variance of $\mu_{n}(F)$ in each experiment we obtained $T=100$ different estimates $\mu_{n}^{(i)}(F)$, $i=1,\ldots,T$, for $\mu_{n}(F)$ based on $T$ independent MCMC runs.
+More precisely, to estimate the variance of $\mu_{n}(F)$ we obtained $T=100$ different estimates $\mu_{n}^{(i)}(F)$, $i=1,\ldots,T$, for $\mu_{n}(F)$ based on $T$ independent MCMC runs.
 Then, the variance of $\mu_{n}(F)$ is estimated by

 where $\bar {\mu}_{n}(F)$ is the average.
 Similarly, we estimate the variance of $\mu_{n,G}(F)$.